 This fragment is similar to the Java fragment above.
-This Haskell code defines a function counter that takes integer arguments count and maxc and returns a string consisting of a sequence of lines with the integers from count to maxc such that each would be printed on a separate line.
-(It does not print the string.)
+This Haskell code defines a function counter that takes two integer arguments, count and maxc, and returns a string consisting of a sequence of lines with the integers from count to maxc such that each would be printed on a separate line.
+(It does not print the string, but it inserts newline character at the end of each line.)